 Set on the historic riverfront, which is the site of the state’s very first art fair, attendees will be surrounded by beautiful historic architecture, popular local businesses, and colorful murals.
 This juried fine arts fair gives established and aspiring artists the opportunity to show their work.
 While in town, check out the Marshall M. Fredericks Sculpture Museum and the serene Japanese Cultural Center.

 It’s hard to believe, but the Annual Mackinac Island Lilac Festival has been celebrated for over 3 quarters of a century!
 Did you know this is the largest and most historic festival on Mackinac Island?
-It includes, a Lilac Queen coronation, official poster reveal, a 10K, lilac walking tours, lilac planting seminars, bounce houses, a Michigan Cornhole tournament, live music, the Grand Parade, and of course all the delights of lilacs in bloom.
+It includes, a Lilac Queen coronation, vintage bicycle rally, Sip ‘n’ Sail boat tours, a 10K, lilac walking tours, lilac planting seminars, bounce houses, a cornhole tournament, live music, the Grand Parade, and of course all the delights of lilacs in bloom.
 While downstate, they bloom sooner, in mid-June, lilacs are abundant all over Mackinac Island.
 The biggest concentration is in Marquette Park.
 Some of the oldest lilacs are in front of Harbour View Inn.
 Also, be sure to check out the twisted lilac trunks along the boardwalk from Windermere Point to Mackinac Island Public School.

 This annual Jackson tradition has become a favorite Saturday of the summer for locals and visitors alike.
 It showcases many of Michigan’s best wineries, breweries, cider mills and artists.
 Guests can savor a tasty line-up from food vendors and trucks, enjoy live music throughout the grounds, explore this unique museum, and even meet and buy from talented Michigan artists.
 Be sure to relax for a bit in the historic Hillside Farm Lane courtyard while there, and travel into downtown to stroll among the many magnificent murals.

 If you haven’t explored REO Town in Lansing, then this is a great day to do it.
-The outdoor beer festival will feature 30+ Michigan Breweries, and feature some of our state’s great ciders and spirits too.
-Like most great sipping celebrations. it will also offer live music and food trucks.
+The outdoor beer festival will features over 100 different beers, ciders, hard seltzers, meads, spirits, and wines.
+Like most great sipping celebrations, it will also offer live music and food trucks.
 Plus, you can wander through this cool, artsy part of our state’s capital.
 Shop for vinyl at The Record Lounge.
 Discover talented local artist through UnHinged Artz.
-Stroll, sip, savor, and shop your Saturday away.
+The beerfest runs from 4pm-8pm, making it a perfect date night.
+Stroll, sip, savor, and shop away.

 This is the kind of event that just might make you feel like you’ve gone down south for the day.
 Well over thirty musical acts scatter about town playing a wide range of genres.
 Pack up your lawn chairs or picnic blanket and get ready for some great summer fun.
 Be sure to visit the Farmers Market between 9am-1pm as well.
 For an incredible farm to table dining experience while in the area, visit the aptly-named Farm Restaurant.
 If you want a little exercise and adventure with your excursion, come into town early and kayak to Turnip Rock.

 Join us on social media for ongoing discussions about Michigan travel destinations.
-Tweet @BuyMichiganNow or tag us in a picture on Instagram of Facebook when you make it to one of our 12 things to do in Michigan in June.
+Follow @BuyMichiganNow on Facebook or tag us in a picture on Instagram when you make it to one of our 12 things to do in Michigan in June.
 For next month’s event highlights, or to get ideas for your local bucket list, be sure to visit our Michigan Tourism page regularly.

 Leave A Comment